HU-SD-S3/s3-kennisbank/analist/ai-analist-3-compliance.md

 - The component should use events to send data to its parent component.
 - The component should not call any functions outside of itself with the exception of
   - Subscribing to (for example) RxJS Observables
-  - Calls to services (for collecting data)
+  - Calls to services (for exchanging data)
   - Calls to utility functions (for example for formatting data)

 ## Separation of concerns
 - The component should not contain any business logic.
-Business logic should be in services or utility functions
+Business logic should be in Models.
 - The component should not contain any data fetching logic.
 Data fetching logic should be in services.
 - The component should not contain any formatting logic.
 Formatting logic should be in utility functions.
 ```